KiedrowskiPio/Homeworks/README.md

 # Homeworks

-A repository for all my univercity projects and homeworks
+A repository for all my univercity projects and homeworks apart from Java